-Dementia is a medical condition that is characterised by memory loss, cognitive impairment, behavioural changes, and generally afflicts the elderly.
+Dementia is a medical condition that is characterized by memory loss, cognitive impairment, behavioral changes, and generally afflicts the elderly.
 Every year more than 10 million people worldwide get diagnosed with this condition, making it a challenge for them to lead normal lives.
 People with this condition are in a vulnerable and confused state of mind, often forgetting basic and important things in life, and as the condition gets worse, they may even forget drinking water and eating their meals.

 What is Dementia?

-Dementia is of various different types, having equally varied patterns of symptoms based on the changes in the brain brought about degenerating nerves.
+Dementia is of various types, having equally varied patterns of symptoms based on the changes in the brain brought about by degenerating nerves.
 For example, a person with Lewy body dementia can produce symptoms similar to Alzheimer’s disease, like impaired memory, but also have other complications such as visual or auditory hallucinations, insomnia, and difficulty in walking.
-Usually, the condition manifests in elderly, especially those above 65 years of age.
+Usually, the condition manifests in the elderly, especially those above 65 years of age.
 Although, there are cases of early onset of the disease in people between the age group of 30-50 years old, and it can be managed with early diagnosis and proper medication as well as diet.

 Stages of Dementia:

-- Very mild Cognitive decline: Forgetting commonly used words and phrases, as well as location of objects like house or car keys or what the date and the day is.
+- Very mild Cognitive decline: Forgetting commonly used words and phrases, as well as the location of objects like house or car keys or what the date and the day is.

 - Moderately Severe Cognitive decline: In this stage, the person with this condition requires continuous attention, either through a home caregiver or at a medical or community facility.
-This is because in this stage, it is more likely for them to forget their own name and other personal details.
+This is because, in this stage, it is more likely for them to forget their own name and other personal details.
 This stage is also marked with extreme confusion and forgetfulness.

-Dementia is the sixth leading cause of death in United States.
-National Centre for Health Statistics (NCHS) conducted a detailed study and published a report on Dementia Mortality in United States between the period of year 2000 and 2017.
-It was found that in 2017, 261,914 deaths were reportedly caused due to dementia, of which 46% were attributed to Alzheimer disease.
+Dementia is the sixth leading cause of death in the United States.
+National Centre for Health Statistics (NCHS) conducted a detailed study and published a report on Dementia Mortality in the United States between the period of years 2000 and 2017.
+It was found that in 2017, 261,914 deaths were reportedly caused due to dementia, of which 46% were attributed to Alzheimer’s disease.
 Also, the age-adjusted death rate for dementia as an underlying cause of death was 66.7 deaths per 100,000 U.S. standard population.
 Age-adjusted death rates were higher for females (72.7) than for males (56.4).
 Death rates increased with age from 56.9 deaths per 100,000 among people aged 65–74 to 2,707.3 deaths per 100,000 among people aged 85 and over.

-The NCHS report on dementia mortality is based on the data taken from death certificates throughout the country, where dementia is either contributing cause of death or underlying cause of death.
-This is because the elderly age-group generally afflicted with this condition often have several other medical complications like diabetes, heart diseases or any other severe conditions.
+The NCHS report on dementia mortality is based on the data taken from death certificates throughout the country, where dementia is either contributing cause of death or an underlying cause of death.
+This is because the elderly age group generally afflicted with this condition often have several other medical complications like diabetes, heart diseases, or any other severe conditions.
 According to WHO, underlying cause refers to “disease or injury which initiated the train of events leading directly to death, or the circumstances of the accident or violence which produced the fatal injury”, and contributing cause of death refers to disease or injuries that contributed to the fatal outcome.

 Also, the age-adjusted death rate for dementia as an underlying cause of death was 66.7 deaths per 100,000 U.S. standard population in 2017.
 Age-adjusted death rates for dementia were lower for males (56.4) as compared with females (72.7).
 Similarly, the age-adjusted death rates for dementia were higher in nonmetropolitan areas than in metropolitan areas (69.6 per 100,000 compared with 66.2).
-The study also indicated an increase in age-adjusted death rate for dementia from 2000 to 2017 -from 30.5 deaths per 100,000 in 2000 to 66.7 in 2017.
+The study also indicated an increase in the age-adjusted death rate for dementia from 2000 to 2017 -from 30.5 deaths per 100,000 in 2000 to 66.7 in 2017.
 Age-adjusted death rates for all ages were steady from 2013 through 2016 and increased from 2016 to 2017.

-Family1st – Supporting life with Dementia:
+Family1st – Supporting life with Dementia

 For more information regarding our Senior GPS tracking device and subscriptions, feel free to contact us.
 Our service associates are available 24/7 throughout the year.